-No. Reveal throughout questioning but you should be aware that if you remain silent it may in certain circumstances be used as evidence against you in a later trial.
+No. Mo can remain silent throughout questioning but you should be aware that if you remain silent it may in certain circumstances be used as evidence against you in a later trial.
 If you refuse to answer certain questions then this refusal may be used with other evidence to support a finding of guilty against you.
 In certain specific circumstances, the Gardaí must tell you what could happen if you don't answer the questions.